kadinche/Kassets/Documentation/docs/7-architecting-projects/design-patterns.md

 # Design Patterns

 There are several design patterns that fits well with Scriptable Object Architecture, such as Observer, Command, and some architectural patterns like MVC, MVP, and MVVM.
-The definition and implementation of design patterns varies for each person, so you can adjust the implementation to fit your needs.
+The implementation of design patterns varies for each person, so you can adjust the implementation to fit your needs.
 You can always use any other design patterns that you see fits.

 ## Observer Pattern